carlodev/GmshAirfoil/readme.md

 - It allows to manage both sharp and non-sharp trailing edges
 - AoA, geometry dimensions, number of nodes and progression can be modified in Gmsh

+## version 1.1
+- Create a region close to the airfoil for creating a refinement close to the airfoil
+- You can specify the Reynolds and, if you prefer, the height of the first layer, the software automatically looks for the best combination of number of layers (<150 in the refinement region) and growth ratio

 Not supported yet:
 - Specify just half profile (eg naca0012)
+- 3D meshes

 ### How to use
 The user can provide directly the .csv file.